AI Use Case Inventories

 - Strategic Alignment: Ensuring each AI deployment directly contributes to strategic business objectives, preventing redundant or misaligned AI initiatives.

-Without a comprehensive inventory, you’re essentially managing AI governance blindfolded—trust me, that’s neither effective nor enjoyable.
+Without a comprehensive inventory, you’re essentially managing AI governance blindfolded.
+That’s neither effective or enjoyable

 How to Ensure Your AI Inventory Actually Adds Real Value

-Your AI Inventory must be more than just a static list—it should actively guide strategic decision-making and risk mitigation efforts.
+Your AI Inventory must be more than just a static list.
+It should actively guide strategic decision-making and risk mitigation efforts.
+I’ve seen AI use case inventories implemented in list/grid view within Airtable (or Microsoft Lists) as a low-cost implementation that allows compliance committees to rapidly see what AI use cases exist and the various details associated with each one.
+Extremely helpful!
 Here’s a step-by-step breakdown to achieve this:

 Detailed Step-by-step Breakdown: